-There is no secret to why riding in cars is so difficult for people who are Hard of Hearing (HoH).
+There is no secret to why riding in cars is so difficult for people who have hearing loss.
 The environment of a moving vehicle is a cacophony of sensory stimulation; road and engine noise, wind noise if the windows are down, radio blaring, lively conversation, fluctuating light, and distracting scenery.
 It takes a lot of concentration for a HoH to hear and respond to speech in a car.

 Driving with a hearing loss has been a challenge…with hearing people in the car.
 Road noise and the stereo interferes with speech.
 When I was younger I adjusted my rear view mirror so I could watch the kids talk.
 Seeing is hearing!
 When no adult was along, one of the kids sat up front which gave them the responsibility of translating for the kids in the backseat.
 They didn’t seem to mind and I’m sure they used it to their advantage at times.
 The kids and I had another rule; talk or music, not both.
 The front seat kid would pause the stereo to translate backseat comments and questions.

 Several years ago I got new hearing aids.
 They were so smart they automatically dampened the road noise and went into a forward focus mode.
 That meant my hearing aids were listening to the windshield, shutting down noise behind and beside me.
 My husband was not happy.
 He felt like my new hearing aids were worse than the old ones.
 I made an appointment with my audiologist and had my husband go with me, lending more credibility to the issue.